Romambo/JCSDK_DocumentFile/unity_Document.md

             <details>
             <summary>Unity2019.2 and lower</summary>

               1、In the "class" directory, right-click to find "Add Files to "Unity-iPhone"" and click it, then a selection box will appear, find SDKFile, select it and add
               ![图片1]
+              Opt-in target
               ![图片2]
+              2、Find the following library files in the Unity-iPhone target and modify their Embed
+              Some of these libraries are dynamic libraries，you need find Unity-iPhone target -> General -> Framework,Librares,and Embedded Content
+              Find the following library and change "Do Not Embed"->"Embed & Sign" after them ,as follows:
+              > KSAdSDK.framework                   (Embed & Sign)
+              > KochavaCore.framework               (Embed & Sign)
+              > KochavaTracker.framework            (Embed & Sign)
+              > KochavaAdNetwork.framework          (Embed & Sign)
+              ![图片5]

+           Then build your project, make sure there are no errors
             </details>

             <details>